Ottoman court

 Ottoman court was the culture that evolved around the court of the Ottoman Empire.

 Ottoman court was held at the Topkapı Palace in Constantinople where the sultan was served by an army of pages and scholars.
-Some served in the Treasury and the Armoury, maintaining the sultan's treasures and weapons.
-There was also a branch of servants that were said to serve the Chamber of Campaign, i.e. they accompanied the sultan and his court while on campaign.
+Some served in the treasury and the armoury, maintaining the sultan's treasures and weapons.
+There was also a branch of servants that were said to serve the chamber of campaign, i.e. they accompanied the sultan and his court while on campaign.
 The best of the pages were chosen to serve the sultan in person.
 One was responsible for the sultan's clothing, one served him with drinks, one carried his weaponry, one helped him mount his horse, one was responsible for making his turban and a barber shaved the sultan every day.
 At the palace served also a great number of stewards who carried food, water and wood throughout the palace and lit the fireplaces and braziers.
 Doorkeepers (Kapıcı) numbered several hundreds and were responsible for opening the doors throughout the entire palace.
 The chief doorkeeper was responsible for escorting important guests to the sultan.

+Formally, the sultan's household was divided between inner and outer services.
+The outer service attended to the daily needs and life of the sultan, serving roles as gardeners, launderers, and cooks.
+These servants were male Christian captives (slaves), aged 18 or younger and educated by teachers within the palace.
+They were managed by the head of the white eunuchs, who also served as an intermediary between the sultan, who stayed in the private chambers of the palace, and the rest of the world.
+Similarly, the inner service was managed by the head of the black eunuchs (Kızlar Ağası or Harem Ağası), and consisted of only Christian (or formerly Christian) women.
+These servants lived in the "House of Felicity" (dar-i saadet), located past the third gate in the part of the palace and hidden from the public.